 Bavaria is one of the most popular and most scenic travel destinations in Germany.
 For many, Bavaria means sausage, beer, and lederhosen, and although you’ll find all of that on your vacation, this part of Germany has much more to offer.

 Here are the most exciting things to do in Bavaria, from city breaks, and nature spots, to castles, scenic drives, and historic sites.

 Munich—or München—is the capital of Bavaria and gateway to the Alps.
 It is one of the most beautiful cities in Germany and offers first-class museums and traditional German architecture, a salute to Bavaria's royal past.

 The world's most famous castle, Neuschwanstein, is nestled in the Bavarian Alps and comes straight out of a fairy tale.
-King Ludwig II designed his dream castle with the help of a theatrical set designer, and it has inspired modern fairy tales like Sleeping Beauty's castle in Disneyland.
+King Ludwig II designed his dream castle with the help of a theatrical set designer, and it has inspired modern fairy tales such as Sleeping Beauty's castle in Disneyland.

 You can take a tour through the flamboyant castle's interior.
 Highlights include a gaudy grotto, the Throne Room with its giant crown-shaped chandelier, and the lavish Minstrels' Hall.

-Oktoberfest is the world's largest fair and one of the best festivals in Germany: Every year, over six million visitors from all over the world come to Munich to drink beer, eat sausage, and join together in song.
+Oktoberfest is the world's largest fair and one of the best festivals in Germany.
+Every year, more than six million visitors from all over the world come to Munich to drink beer, eat sausage, and join together in song.

-The festival is famous for its huge beers in massive steins, but there is more to the Oktoberfest: link arms with locals, swing to the Oompha of Bavarian bands, admire traditional costumes, enjoy hearty food, and get a good helping of German hospitality.
+The festival is famous for its huge beers in massive steins, but there is more to the Oktoberfest: link arms with locals, swing to the oompah of Bavarian bands, admire traditional costumes, enjoy hearty food, and get a good helping of German hospitality.

 The 950-year old city of Nuremberg (Nürnberg) is alive with history.
-See the Imperial Castle, which was the residence of Germany’s Kaiser and kings, the romantic Old Town with original timber-framed buildings, rub the fountain for luck, Albrecht Dürer’s home, fountains, and sculptures and even the Nazi Rally Party Grounds.
+See the Imperial Castle, which was the residence of Germany’s Kaiser and kings; check out the romantic Old Town with original timber-framed buildings; rub the Schöner Brunnen fountain for luck, visit Albrecht Dürer’s House, and see the Nazi Rally Party Grounds.

-During the holidays, the Old Town becomes a winter wonderland when Nuremberg celebrates its Christkindlmarkt, one of the country’s best Christmas markets.
+During the holidays, the Old Town becomes a winter wonderland when Nuremberg celebrates its Christkindlmarkt, which is one of the country’s best Christmas markets.
 Need a warm-up?
-Order a plate of signature Nuremberg Rostbratwurst.
+Order a plate of signature Nuremberg Rostbratwürste.